Matilda spent her childhood in Northern France.

 It was rumoured that Matilda had fallen in love with the English ambassador to Flanders, Brictric, son of Algar.
 Matilda was furious when he refused her proposal.

 proposed marriage to Matilda.
 At first she refused stating he was too low born but legend states that after William rode to Flanders and dragged her off her horse by her hair she changed her mind.

 The Pope stated that Matilda and William could not marry because they were too closely related (they were fifth cousins).
 The pair decided to marry anyhow.

 Matilda married William Duke of Normandy at the Cathedral of Notre Dame d’Eu in Normandy.

-A son, Robert was born to Matilda and William in Normandy.
+was born to Matilda and William in Normandy.
 He was known as Robert Curthose.

 Henry I of France was concerned that William was becoming too powerful and allied himself with William’s enemy William, Count of Arques.